quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Designing-data-intensive-applications_-the-big-ideas-behind-reliable-scalable/ddiab_part21_Unreliable_Netw.md

 :p What guarantee would make setting a reliable timeout feasible in networks?
 ??x
-If packets were guaranteed to be delivered within some time \( d \) or dropped, and non-failed nodes always handled requests within time \( r \), then you could set a reasonable timeout as \( 2d + r \).
+If packets were guaranteed to be delivered within some time $d $ or dropped, and non-failed nodes always handled requests within time$r $, then you could set a reasonable timeout as$2d + r$.
 This ensures that if no response is received within this period, the network or node failure can be detected.
 ```java
 public class ReliableNetworkExample {
     int deliveryTime = 5; // seconds (guaranteed max delay for packets)